-If you’re using Einstein Behavior Scoring, I wouldn’t scrap your MCAE Scoring model.
+If you’re using Einstein Behavior Scoring, I wouldn’t scrap your Pardot Scoring model.
 It’s still a great indicator of how engaged a Prospect is with your marketing efforts overall, and it also has the added benefit of Scoring Categories.

 Einstein Behavior Scoring zeros in Prospects who are specifically ready to buy, and it takes into consideration how much they’ve engaged recently.
-However, I recommend reviewing your MCAE Lead qualification automations to see how Einstein Behavior Score can be incorporated to send better Leads to Sales.
+However, I recommend reviewing your Pardot Lead qualification automations to see how Einstein Behavior Score can be incorporated to send better Leads to Sales.

 What data do you need to use Einstein Behavior Scoring?

 Salesforce recommends at least 6 months of Prospect engagement data and at least 20 Prospects linked to Opportunities (via Contact Roles).

 This gives Einstein Behavior Scoring enough data to start analyzing which behaviors indicate a Prospect is ready to buy.
 An individual Prospect needs to have engagement activity within the past year in order to be scored.

 Enable Einstein Behavior Scoring by going to Setup > Einstein Pardot > Einstein Behavior Scoring.

 Once enabled, add “Einstein Scoring” to your Lead and Contact Lightning Pages.

 To use this feature in Pardot, ensure your Salesforce Connector user is assigned either the CRM User, Sales User, or Service User permission set.